xinbinhuang/cloud-developer/notes/monolith-to-microservices-at-scale.md

 Act as an API Gateway: [Building Microservices: Using an API Gateway](https://www.nginx.com/blog/building-microservices-using-an-api-gateway/)

 - simplify service management to have a single point of entry
+- improve security by obscuring the actual host & easy security setup (you only need to secure the reverse proxy istead of all the backends)
+- improve performance by taking care of authentication and caching

 ### Securing Microservices